edmundhung/conform/packages/conform-zod/README.md

 }
 ```

-### validate
+### parse

-It parses the formData and returns a [submission](/docs/submission.md) object with the validation error, which removes the boilerplate code shown on the [formatError](#formaterror) example.
+It parses the formData and returns a submission result with the validation error.
+If no error is found, the parsed data will also be populated as `submission.data`.

 ```tsx
 import { useForm } from '@conform-to/react';